 7. Identify the patient’s self-talk and feelings of stress.

-Stress overload results from negative self-talk, all-or-nothing or pessimistic thinking, exaggeration, or high expectations.
+Stress overload can be worsened by negative self-talk, all-or-nothing or pessimistic thinking, exaggeration, or unrealistically high expectations.

 8. Assess the patient’s relationships.